-Export DBF to SQL Server
+How to Convert DBF File to MS SQL Server

 Working with legacy databases often means dealing with DBF files.
 These dBASE or FoxPro tables are still widely used in accounting, ERP, and other industry-specific applications.
 However, when companies migrate to modern systems, they usually prefer storing their data in Microsoft SQL Server for reliability, scalability, and integration with enterprise tools.

 One of the most convenient ways to convert DBF files into SQL Server scripts is through DBF Viewer 2000.
 This lightweight but powerful tool allows both manual export and automated batch conversion, eliminating the need for complex ODBC drivers or risky third-party scripts.
+If you want to know how to convert DBF file to MS SQL Server, this guide explains the process step by step.

-Why Convert DBF to SQL Server?
+Why Convert DBF to MS SQL Server?

-- Data centralization: SQL Server provides a secure, enterprise-grade environment for storing and managing large datasets.
+• Data centralization: SQL Server provides a secure, enterprise-grade environment for storing and managing large datasets.

-- Integration: Modern business applications, BI platforms, and reporting tools integrate natively with SQL Server.
+• Integration: Modern business applications, BI platforms, and reporting tools integrate natively with SQL Server.

-- Performance: Queries on large tables run faster and more reliably in SQL Server than in flat DBF files.
+• Performance: Queries on large tables run faster and more reliably in SQL Server than in flat DBF files.

-- Long-term support: Unlike DBF, which is tied to legacy applications, SQL Server is actively developed and supported by Microsoft.
+• Long-term support: Unlike DBF, which is tied to legacy applications, SQL Server is actively developed and supported by Microsoft.

 Step 1.
 Open the DBF file.